-For the 2022 Annual General Meeting of Shareholders, the Company held the meeting on Wednesday 27 April 2022 at 10.00 a.m., via Electronic Method (E-AGM), in accordance with the Emergency Decree on Electronic Meetings, B.E.
+For the 2023 Annual General Meeting of Shareholders, the Company held the meeting on Wednesday 26 April 2023 at 10.00 a.m., via Electronic Method (E-AGM), in accordance with the Emergency Decree on Electronic Meetings, B.E.
 2563 and other laws and regulations related.
-There were 7 shareholders attending the meeting in person, representing 3,359,300 shares, and 28 proxies who represented 138,942,894 shares.
-Therefore, a total of 35 shareholders who represented 142,302,194 shares, calculated as 50.1260 % of the shares sold.
-The meeting was attended by the total of 8 directors from the totaling of 8 directors, representing 100 %, including Chairman, Chairman of Executive Committee, Chairman of the Audit Committee and 5 other directors.
-In addition, the Company's senior management for the Accounting Division, Financial Division and Legal Division of the Company and its Subsidiary; Company Secretary and external auditor also joined the meeting.
+There were 12 shareholders attending the meeting in person representing 31,567,948 shares, and 23 proxies representing 132,066,654 shares.
+Therefore, a total of 35 shareholders who represented 163,634,602 shares, calculated as 57.6404 percent of the shares sold.
+The meeting was attended by the total of 8 directors from the totaling of 8 directors, representing 100 percent, including Chairman, Chairman of the Executive Committee, Chairman of the Audit Committee and 5 other directors.
+In addition, the Company's senior management for Accounting Division, Financial Division and Legal Division of the Company and its Subsidiary; Company Secretary and external auditor also joined the meeting.

-At every General Meeting of Shareholders, the Company assigned the Thailand Securities Depository Company Limited which is the share registrar of the Company, to send the notice of the meeting together with the rules and procedures for attending the meeting and all relevant supporting information of the various agendas, which included adequate and clear opinions from the directors for each agenda item, to inform the shareholders prior to the meeting date.
-Such information in both Thai and English were also posted not less than 30 days prior to the meeting date on the Company's website; www.premier-technology.co.th, so as to allow the shareholders time to review the information in advance of the date of the meeting.
-The minutes of the meeting was prepared and filed with the Stock Exchange of Thailand and disseminated on the Company's website within 14 days from the date of the meeting for the shareholders to review.
+At every General Meeting of Shareholders, the Company assigns the Thailand Securities Depository Company Limited which is the share registrar of the Company, to send the notice of the meeting together with the rules and procedures for attending the meeting and all relevant supporting information of the various agendas, which include adequate and clear opinions from the directors for each agenda item, to inform the shareholders prior to the meeting date.
+Such information in both Thai and English is also posted not less than 30 days prior to the meeting date on the Company's website; www.premier-technology.co.th, so as to allow the shareholders time to review the information in advance of the date of the meeting.
+The minutes of the meeting is prepared and filed with the Stock Exchange of Thailand and disseminated on the Company's website within 14 days from the date of the meeting for the shareholders to review.

-In 2022, the Company was assessed for the management quality of its Annual General Meeting of Shareholders under the Annual General Meeting of Shareholders (AGM) Assessment project organized by the Thai Investors Association together with the Office of the Securities and Exchange Commission and the Thai Listed Companies Association.
+In 2023, the Company was assessed for the management quality of its Annual General Meeting of Shareholders under the Annual General Meeting of Shareholders (AGM) Assessment project organized by the Thai Investors Association together with the Office of the Securities and Exchange Commission and the Thai Listed Companies Association.
 The criteria used in the assessment covers the various steps in arranging the shareholders' meeting before the meeting day, on the meeting day and after the meeting day.
-The Company received an "Excellent" rating with a full score of 100 % for the 9th consecutive year.
+The Company received an "Excellent" rating with a full score of 100 percent for 10th consecutive year.

-The Company did not comply with criteria in Section 1, The Rights of Shareholders and Equitable Treatment of Shareholders, of Corporate Governance Report of Thai Listed Companies (CGR) as follow;
+The Company does not comply with criteria in Section 1, The Rights of Shareholders and Equitable Treatment of Shareholders, of Corporate Governance Report of Thai Listed Companies (CGR) as follow;

-- 1) The Company did not facilitate vote auditors in the shareholders' meeting.
+- 1) The Company does not facilitate vote auditors in the shareholders' meeting.
 Vote monitoring by independent parties cannot be fraud.
 However, the Company has provided complete systems of vote count, vote documentation, and video recording.
-Details were disclosed in the Company's website.
-The meeting and vote counting were thus transparent and accountable. - 2) The Board of Directors hold total shares of more than 25 % of the issued shares of the Company as the Company has no rights or involved in trading or holding shares of shareholders.
+Details are disclosed in the Company's website.
+The meeting and vote counting are thus transparent and accountable. - 2) The Board of Directors helds total shares of more that 25 percent of the issued shares of the Company as the Company has no rights or involved in trading or holding shares of shareholders.